 The formal claim of transfer of sovereignty took place on August 12th, 1898 with the hoisting of the flag of the United States over Iolani Palace.

 This is all history.
-And no, I don't have make it up.
+And no, I don't have to make it up.
 It's all there for anyone to find.
 If one wants to know the truth about what took place, the truth is out there.
-But frankly, people are not going to find out what took place by being narrow minded and only accept what those with an anti-American agenda want us to think.
+But frankly, people are not going to find out what took place by being narrow-minded and only accepting what those with an anti-American agenda want us to think.

 And yes, that's just the way I see it.